Debris (TV series): Casting

 On February 11, 2020, it was announced that Jonathan Tucker had been cast in the pilot as the male lead, in the character of Bryan Beneventi.
 Shortly after, it was announced that Riann Steele had been cast to portray the character of Finola Jones, the female lead.
 The same month, it was announced that Norbert Leo Butz would be joining the series main cast as Craig Maddox.
 On October 20, 2020, Anjali Jay was cast in a recurring role.
 On December 18, 2020, Gabrielle Ryan joined the cast in a recurring capacity.
 On January 26, 2021, Scroobius Pip was listed as being a main cast member.
 On February 3, 2021, Sebastian Roché was cast in a recurring role.

 Filming

 Though the series was greenlighted only in January 2020, the majority of the pilot was filmed before production was suspended across the United States due to the COVID-19 pandemic.
 Filming for the remainder of the first season took place from November 2, 2020 to April 9, 2021, in Vancouver, British Columbia.
+In the first episode, the airport hangar scene is filmed in the Heritage Hangar at the Boundary Bay Airport in Delta, British Columbia.
+Many outdoor scenes were filmed around the Delta, Ladner, Surrey areas of British Columbia.